vktrannguyen/Classy_Pose/README.md

 You will find herein the code and data related to our paper:

-**Tran-Nguyen, V.K. & Taboureau, O. ClassyPose: A Machine-Learning Classification Model for Correct Ligand Pose Prediction (2024).**
+**Tran-Nguyen, V.K. & Taboureau, O. ClassyPose: A Machine-Learning Classification Model for Correct Ligand Pose Selection (2024).**